2022-23 Video Contest!

 Every year, we hold a video contest to give your students an opportunity to express themselves and win great prizes.
-This year, we’re opening up that opportunity even more—and giving away over $12,000.
+This year, we’re giving away over $12,000.

-Our contest is open to students age 10-23 residing in North America or Hawaii.
-The deadline to submit is 11:59PM Eastern on Friday, March 11, 2022.
+Our contest is open to students age 10-23 residing in North America, Hawaii, or at a U.S. military address.
+The deadline to submit is 11:59PM Eastern on Friday, March 31, 2023.
 Students may submit their videos to us directly, or have them submitted by a teacher or parent.

 • FIRST PLACE – College Division: $2,500